|

 best.

-Doing
+Doing our best

-deal with it in detail in this section.
+in detail in this section.
+Therefore,

-Therefore, this section is really about people.
-Let’s start once again with our simple
+this section is really about people.

-departmentalize model, this is most likely to reflect the reality of most
+most likely to reflect the reality of most people and most systems at the

-people and most systems at the start of an improvement process.
+start of an improvement process.

-where are the most likely areas for conflict in this system.
-Are they within departments or between
+Now ask yourself; where are the most likely areas for conflict in this

-departments?
+between departments?
 Sure, we seem to

-understand frustration within our own departments, and between our own
+understand frustration within our own departments, and between our own actions

-for the interface between departments.
+interface between departments.

-Within
+Within a

-a department it seems that we have sufficient control to try and achieve the
+department it seems that we have sufficient control to try and achieve the

 results that we desire, we might call this a span of control or a sphere of